Discover The Top Places To Visit In Bhutan In May : A Journey Through Hills Of Himalaya

 Photo: Vinayaraj / Wikimedia Commons

-Chele La Pass, the highest motorable pass in Bhutan, offers breathtaking views of the surrounding mountains and valleys.
+Chele La Pass, the highest motorable pass and a top destination to visit in Bhutan in May, offers breathtaking views of the surrounding mountains and valleys.
 The pass is particularly scenic during this time, with clear skies and lush landscapes enhancing the panoramic vistas.
 May’s favourable weather conditions make it an excellent spot for picnics, photography, and simply soaking in the natural beauty of Bhutan.
 The pass provides an unparalleled opportunity to experience Bhutan’s stunning landscapes and serene environment, making it a must-visit destination for nature enthusiasts and travellers.

 Major Attraction: Panoramic views and natural beauty